 - Get the adrenaline pumping on an exciting jet boat ride

-- Zip through the trees on a zipline tour (more info on Viator and Tripadvisor)
+- Zip through the trees on a zipline tour (more info on Viator, Tripadvisor, Klook and KKday)

 - Learn about New Zealand’s birds at the Kiwi Birdlife Park (on Viator and Tripadvisor)

-- Race each in downhill go-karts at The Luge (on Viator and Tripadvisor).
+- Race each in downhill go-karts at The Luge.

 Queenstown for Couples

 Queenstown really has something for everyone, including couples on a romantic getaway or a honeymoon.
-From lavish hotel rooms to private helicopter picnic experiences, there’s definitely opportunity to “wow” your loved one.
+From lavish hotel rooms to private helicopter picnic experiences, there’s definitely the opportunity to “wow” your loved one.
 Alternatively, keep things more grounded with the scenic walks and a few crazy adrenaline experiences to enjoy together at the same time.
-Learn more in The Honeymoon Guide to Queenstown.
+Learn more in The Honeymoon & Romantic Getaway Guide to Queenstown.

-- Fly to a private picnic destination via helicopter (more info on Viator and Tripadvisor)
+- Fly to a private picnic destination via helicopter (more info on Viator, Tripadvisor or Klook)

-- Go on a romantic cruise around Lake Wakatipu (on Viator and Tripadvisor)
+- Go on a romantic cruise around Lake Wakatipu (on Viator, Tripadvisor and Klook)

 - Walk hand-in-hand through the gorgeous Queenstown Gardens

-- Take a leap of faith in a tandem canyon swing (on Viator and Tripadvisor)
+- Take a leap of faith in a tandem canyon swing (on Viator, Tripadvisor, Klook and KKday)

 - Enjoy an intimate flight to Milford Sound.

-Find out more about each activity and much more in our list of 10 Romantic Activities in Queenstown for Couples.
+Find out more about each activity and much more in our list of the 19 Romantic Activities in Queenstown for Couples.

 Queenstown for Foodies

 Finally, be sure to take some time to discover Queenstown’s food scene.
 The town is home to talented artisans, brewers, winemakers and more, showcasing their creations to the public with foodie tours.
-Get hands-on food-related experiences, as well as dine at some of the best restaurants in the South Island.
-Check out all of our tips for foodies in The Foodie Guide to Queenstown: Places to Eat & Food Tours.
+Get hands-on food-related experiences, as well as dine at some of the best restaurants on the South Island.
+Check out all of our tips for foodies in The Food Guide to Queenstown: Places to Eat & Food Tours.

 - Tour the Gibbston Valley wineries (more info on Viator and Tripadvisor)

-- Do a craft brewery and microbrewery tour (on Viator and Tripadvisor)
+- Do a craft brewery and microbrewery tour (on Viator, Tripadvisor and Klook)

-- Cruise and indulge in a Central Otago barbecue at Walter Peak (on Viator and Tripadvisor)
+- Cruise and indulge in a Central Otago barbecue at Walter Peak (on Viator, Tripadvisor, Klook or KKday)

-- Browse the local farmers’ market on a Saturday.
+- Browse the Remarkables Market on a Saturday.